CCBlueX/FileCloud/README.md

-# FileSpace
+# FileCloud
-The repository is only a file space for our Projects.
+The repository is only a cloud for our Projects.